Exchange and Study Abroad Programs

 Prior to the exchange, students and their academic advisors complete an advising agreement.
 Students receive full credit for work satisfactorily completed on exchange.

-For more information, call the NSE coordinator at 316-978-6697, or visit the Dorothy and Bill Cohen Honors College in Shocker Hall, Building A.
+For more information, call the NSE coordinator at 316-978-3022, or visit the Student Engagement, Advocacy and Leadership Office in the Rhatigan Student Center, room 216.